Charlotte and Dick Green

 Charlotte and Dick Green were enslaved African Americans who worked at Bent's Fort along the Santa Fe Trail in the southwestern frontier, in what is now Colorado.
 The couple and Dick's brother Andrew came to the fort with Charles and William Bent in the early 1800s and became key figures in the history of the trading post.
-Charlotte, also called "Black Charlotte", was known for her tasty food and fandango dancing.
+Charlotte, also called "Black Charlotte", was known for her cooking and fandango dancing.
 Dick Green was particularly well known for his role as a soldier, avenging the assassination of then Governor Charles Bent during the Taos Revolt.
 For his bravery, the Greens were freed and returned to Missouri.

 Background

 The Santa Fe Trail, opened in 1821, generally followed old routes established by Native Americans, and then used by Spanish, Mexican, and American frontier men.
 Along with the El Camino Real, the Santa Fe Trail was part of a trade network linking Europe, New York, and St. Louis with Mexico City for well-armed and organized caravans.

 Free African Americans, or those escaping slavery, stopped at forts as they traveled into the western frontier.
 Some worked as laborers, cooks, laundresses, and skilled artisans at the forts.
 James Beckwourth, a former enslaved man and a well-respected mountain man, worked at Bent's Fort.
 It is likely that besides Beckwourth and the Greens, other African Americans worked at the fort as well.